Part II of the CCA establishes the ACCC and sets out its composition and role.

 Section 93 provides that, in respect of exclusive dealing (including third line forcing) parties may obtain protection from liability by notifying the ACCC prior to engaging in the exclusive dealing conduct.
 Other than for third line forcing conduct immediate protection from contravention occurs upon notification and remains effective unless the ACCC revokes authorisation.
 The ACCC may only revoke authorisation if it is of the view that the conduct has the ‘purpose, effect or likely effect’ of SLC and there is no public benefit that would outweigh the anti-competitive detriment.
 Prior to revoking a notification the ACCC must provide notice to the applicant who must be given an opportunity to discuss their notice.

 For third line forcing protection is not immediate, giving the opportunity for the ACCC to review the notice before protection begins.
-The ACCC may only revoke a third line forcing notification if satisfied that the likely benefit to the public will not outweight the likely detriment from the conduct.
+The ACCC may only revoke a third line forcing notification if satisfied that the likely benefit to the public will not outweigh the likely detriment from the conduct.

-Notification is now also possible in relation to collective bargaining by small business (Part VII DIvision 2, sub-division B); as with third line forcing, notification is delayed (14 days) until the ACCC has an opportunity to review the application and the ACCC must only revoke notification if the public benefit of the conduct would not outweigh the public detriment.
+Notification is also possible in relation to collective bargaining by small business (Part VII Division 2, sub-division B); as with third line forcing, notification is delayed (14 days) until the ACCC has an opportunity to review the application and the ACCC must only revoke notification if the public benefit of the conduct would not outweigh the public detriment.

 In relation to the access regime, the ACCC's role involves